 Dr. Burgess will also recommend feeding mealworms to your hedgehog sparingly as treats.
 This advice COMPLETELY lacks respect for their taxonomic order.
 Hedgehogs are insectivores!
 It is absolutely absurd to think a hedgehog doesn't need insects daily.
 Hedgehogs get their dietary source of fiber from the chitin in the exoskeleton of arthropods which changes the way they metabolize fats and proteins.
 They most certainly need insects daily.

 Please be cautious taking advice regarding hedgehog care from this vet.
-Should you need to have surgery, I would make the drive to Goldendale, WA to see Dr. Randall (contact info above).
+Should you need to have surgery, see Dr. Harrenstein at Avian and Exotic or make the drive to Goldendale, WA to see Dr. Randall (contact info above).

 All graphics and information on these pages are property of Rose City Hedgehogs.

 © 2011 Rose City Hedgehogs, LLC.All rights reserved.USDA licensed #92-A-0378